-4. For Biology Category, students can take Principles of Biology as an alternative to Introduction to Life Science.
+4. For Geoscience + Life Science Category, students can take Principles of Biology or Introduction to Earth Sciences as an alternative to Introduction to Life Science.

 5. For Computer Programming Category, students can choose any one of the five computer programming courses.